abdulsgilal579/Magic-AI-Captions/README.md

 | python-multipart | File upload parsing |
 | python-dotenv | `.env` file loading |
 | ffmpeg-python | FFmpeg subprocess wrapper |

+# Copyright (c) 2026 Abdul Samad Gilal

+All rights reserved.

+This source code and associated files may not be copied, modified, distributed, sublicensed, or used without explicit written permission from the author.